 - Accidental Death & Dismemberment: In the unfortunate and rare event of a fatal accident, DAN provides financial assistance to your loved ones.

-- Non-Dive Related Accidents: Many DAN plans also include travel-related injury coverage for accidents outside of diving activities.
+- Non-Dive-Related Accidents: Many DAN plans also include travel-related injury coverage for accidents outside diving activities.

 DAN Membership: The First Step Toward Coverage